cars10/elasticvue/README.md

 * `ELASTICSEARCH_HOST` - The hostname of the elasticsearch instance (default: `localhost`)
 * `ELASTICSEARCH_PORT` - The port of the elasticsearch instance (default: `9200`)
 * `ELASTIC_CLIENT_TYPE` - The type of client to use (default: `default`)
+    - `default` - The default client, connects via network.
+    - `docker` - Connects to the elasticsearch instance in the docker compose network.
 * `ELASTIC_USERNAME` - The username to use for authentication (default: ``)
 * `ELASTIC_USERNAME` - The password to use for authentication (default: ``)
+* `ELASTICVUE_AUTOCONNECT` - Automatically connect to the elasticsearch instance (default: `false`)
+  - `true` - Automatically connect to the elasticsearch instance
+  - `false` - Do not automatically connect to the elasticsearch instance

 ```yaml
 version: '3.7'